jstolarek/skye-dsh/doc/lineage.md

    type `a`.
 But here we also face the same problem as with the updated definition of `rowKey`: type variable `a` is ambiguous because it appears only under a type family and inside a context.
-The solution in both cases is to introduced a type proxy:
+The solution in both cases is to introduce a type proxy:

    ```haskell
    TableE :: (RowKey a) => Proxy a -> Table -> Exp (Rep [a])